SukkoPera/Plus4MultiExpander/README.md

 ![Board](https://raw.githubusercontent.com/SukkoPera/Plus4MultiExpander/master/img/render-top.png)

 ## Summary
 The main problem in making an Expansion port extender for the 264 line of computers is the complete unavailability of the original connector: these machines use a 50-pin connector with 2.00 mm pitch, which is nowhere to be found.
-This has been a problem since the old days, as you can see that even Solder of Synergy used different connectors when he made his [Expansion port Splitter](https://plus4world.powweb.com/hardware/Expansionport_Splitter) in 1994.
+This has been a problem since the old days, as you can see that even Solder of Synergy used different connectors when he made his [Expansion Port Splitter](https://plus4world.powweb.com/hardware/Expansionport_Splitter) in 1994.
 He used 50-pin connectors with 2.54 mm pitch, which in turn became rather uncommon in the following years, until they recently resurfaced from Chinese sellers.

 This problem with the unavailability of the connector also affects [LittleSixteen](https://github.com/SukkoPera/LittleSixteen).
 Since one of the goals of that project is to fit into an unmodified C64-style case, Solder's connector of choice wouldn't help, as it is much larger than the opening on the case.